Physical Therapy Treatments For Rheumatoid Arthritis

 • Obesity

-• Gender – cisgender women tend to develop rheumatoid arthritis more than cisgender men, but all genders can be diagnosed with it
+• Gender – women tend to develop rheumatoid arthritis most often, but all genders can be diagnosed with it

 • Deficiencies in certain hormones, including sex hormones